-When the UE resumes the connection with a gNB that does not support QoE, the UE releases all application layer measurement configurations.

 QoE measurement collection continuity for intra-system inter-RAT handover is supported.
-For the handover from NR to LTE, only one QoE measurement can be continued when the UE connects to the target LTE node.
+For a handover from a source gNB to a target ng-eNB, measurements continuity for only one QoE measurement configuration can be supported when the UE connects to the targetng-eNB.
 The source gNB decides which QoE measurement to keep and sends the information about this QoE measurement to the target ng-eNB.

-For intra-5GC handover from E-UTRA to NR, the UE releases the LTE QoE configurationif received from the source RAT and the UE applies NR QoE configuration(s) if received from the target RAT.
+For intra-5GC handover from a source ng-eNB to a target gNB, the UE releases all LTE QoE configurations and it applies the NR QoE configuration(s), if received from the target RAT.

-For intra-5GC handover from NR to E-UTRA, the UE releases all NR QoE configuration(s) if received from the source RAT, and the UE applies the LTE QoE configuration if received from the target RAT.
+For intra-5GC handover from a source gNB to a target ng-eNB, the UE releases all NR QoE configuration(s) and it applies the LTE QoE configuration, if received.

 21.4 RAN Visible QoE Measurements